-Note: The AI (10) must be associated with a GTIN or with the combined AIs 02 and 37
+Note: The AI 10 must be associated with a GTIN or with the combined AIs 02 and 37

-Figure 40: Batch Number AI (10) represented in a GS1-128 Bar Code
+Figure 40: Batch Number (AI 10) represented in a GS1-128 Barcode

-Figure 41: Customised Potting Mix marked with a GTIN, expiration date and batch number.
+Figure 41: Customised Potting Mix marked with a GTIN, Use By Date and batch number.

-Batch numbers can be applied to trade items such as bulk potting mix, plants, fertilizer etc.
+Batch numbers can be applied to trade items such as bulk potting mix, plants, fertilizer etc

-Note: If the bag illustrated above was intended for retail sale the information shown could be encoded in a GS1 DataBar Bar Code, provided the scanners at the POS were suitably enabled.
+Note: If the bag illustrated above was intended for retail sale the information shown could be encoded in a GS1 DataBar Barcode, provided the scanners at the POS were suitably enabled.